Who Are We, Anyway?

 "You need to stop smiling so damn much, Billy", he said.

-Normally, this would be a terrible thing to say to a nine year old.
+Normally, this is a terrible thing to say to a nine year old.

 But our condition wasn't normal.